 The Plastic Technology skills certificate introduces the student to the various processing techniques used to produce a finished plastic part.
 The student will also come away with knowledge of the different plastic materials most commonly used today.
 The program also includes an overview of the various quality improvement programs with an emphasis on teamwork and an overview of metal machining.
 This program will provide the student with the basic skills for employment at the entry level in the plastics industry.

 Protective shop clothing and eye protection supplies required for the program will be purchased by the student.

 Students who satisfactorily complete the program requirements qualify for a certificate of program completion.
-All program required courses must have been completed with a grade of 2.0 or better.
+All program required courses must be completed with a grade of 2.0 or better.

 Schoolcraft program code # CRT.00340